rahul-verma/arjuna/docs/source/configuration.rst

 Defining and Handling User Options
 ----------------------------------

 Just like Arjuna options, you can define your own options in `project.conf` file as well as programmatically.
 Rest of the fundamentals remain same as Arjuna options.
 That's the key point!
-Arjuna provides you the same facilities for your own defined options that it provides to built-in `ArjunaOption`s.
+Arjuna provides you the same facilities for your own defined options that it provides to built-in `ArjunaOptions`.

 User Options in Project Conf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^